mamartinod/grip-nulling/docs/index.rst

 It can work on GPU thanks to the cupy library but it does not handle Jax yet.

+GRIP is open-source and can be found on `Github <https://github.com/mamartinod/grip>`_.

 Dependencies
 ------------
 - numpy >= 1.26.2